udelblue/Systemize/README.md

 ﻿# Systemize
  <div>
  <p align="center">
 	Systemize is a document workflow system.
 This allows users to create templated workflows to provide a linear approval system for digitized documents.
 Some of the features are a history and timeline of all events.
 Metrics on time spent at each stage of the approval process.
-Basic authenication, and more.
+Basic authentication, and more.
  </p>
  </div>
  <div>